Road trip to Ottawa, Kingston and Prince Edward County

 Combine the perfect mix of city and country on a road trip to Ottawa, Canada’s capital and beyond.

-Experience heritage, culture and natural beauty, as well as great food, wine and local craft brews.
-Cross the St. Lawrence River and travel from the 1000 Islands to Ottawa, the capital city of Canada.
-Follow the Rideau Heritage Route to the vibrant city of Kingston and then chill out in Prince Edward County.
+Travel to Ottawa, the capital city of Canada, follow the Rideau Heritage Route to the vibrant city of Kingston and then chill out in Prince Edward County.

-Approximate distance and driving time from Lansdowne to Ottawa: 95 miles (150 kilometres), 1.5 hours
+Approximate distance and driving time from the Lansdowne border crossing to Ottawa: 95 miles (150 kilometres), 1.5 hours

 From the stately government buildings on Parliament Hill and national museums and galleries to the historic Rideau Canal and bustling ByWard Market, experience all Canada’s capital has to offer.